tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 5/week 5.md

 17 x 3 ≡ 5 x 3 (mod 12) => 51 ≡ 15 (mod 12)

 ### Explain the potential applications of modular numbers to computer science:

+Modular arithmetic - arithmetic done with integers under a fixed modulus - plays an essential tole in many areas in computer science.

+1. Cryptography and Security
+2. Data structures and Indexing
+3. Error-correcting codes and reliability